6 Vitamins and Minerals all Men should be taking

 One of the greatest scientists to ever live, and one of only four people to have won more than one Nobel Prize, was also probably the most vocal admirer of vitamin C and its potential to save humanity from a colossal number of ailments.

 His name was Linus Pauling, and while the scientific community continues to research Pauling’s claims, an undeniable mountain of evidence is piling up in favour of what he proposed decades ago.

-Vitamin C continues to be accepted as the go-to vitamin to boost immunity against all kinds of diseases, and to nourish the body with antioxidants which heal oxidative damage.
-This goes a long way, essentially slowing down the ageing process
+Vitamin C continues to be accepted as the go-to vitamin to boost immunity against all kinds of diseases, and to nourish the body with antioxidants that heal oxidative damage.
+This goes a long way, essentially slowing down the ageing process.